DmitriiS-dev/FinQuery-UK-Banking-Products-Assistant/README.md

 # FinQuery -  UK Banking Products Assistant

+## Short Description:
+FinQuery is an AI-powered financial assistant that helps users find the latest bank products and get personalised insights.
+It uses a Faker-generated dataset, AQL queries, and AI agents to retrieve and summarise data while considering chat history for context.
+Built with React, FastAPI, ArangoDB, and powered by Groq API. 🚀

 ## Installation Guide:
 - The Front-end, Back-end, and Database all need to be running at the same time for the application to function correctly.